 OMDs may affect, directly and/or indirectly, breastfeeding, facial skeletal growth and development, chewing, swallowing, speech, occlusion, temporomandibular joint movement, oral hygiene, stability of orthodontic treatment, facial esthetics, and more.

-- Mouth breathing or Nasal obstruction difficulty breathing through the nose;
+- Mouth breathing or nasal obstruction, difficulty breathing through the nose;

 - Facial skeletal growth (maxillofacial development)